MahendraMedapati27/RAG-Tutorial-Playlist/03-VectorDatabases-Explained-(Part-1)/Readme.md

 📁 Repository Structure
 video-03a-vector-databases-theory/

 ├── README.md                  # This comprehensive guide
-├── chromadb_tutorial.ipynb    # ChromaDB hands-on tutorial
+├── chromadb_tutorial.ipynb    # Hands-on tutorial for ChromaDB
-├── faiss_tutorial.ipynb       # FAISS implementation guide
+├── faiss_tutorial.ipynb       # Implementation guide for FAISS
-└── pinecone_tutorial.ipynb    # Pinecone setup and usage
+└── pinecone_tutorial.ipynb    # Setup and usage guide for Pinecone

+🔍 Note:
-Note: This video focuses on theory and fundamentals.
-The hands-on tutorials in the Jupyter notebooks will be covered in upcoming videos in the series!
+This video focuses on the theory and core fundamentals of vector databases.
+The hands-on tutorials provided in the Jupyter notebooks will be covered in upcoming videos in this series.
+Stay tuned!

 ## 📚 Key Concepts Covered